 Confessor of Littlefield #8

 This is a story within the novel The Confessor of Littlefield.
-Within the narrative of the novel, this story is written by Adam.
+Within the narrative of the novel, this story is written by the narrator, Adam.
 It reveals my appreciation for Kafka.

 Baked Potato Cop with Runny Eggs Eyes

 I am sucked into a tunnel and spit into an interrogation room, hanging side by side with a six foot tall house fly, both of us in harnesses suspended from a metal pipe laid over ceiling planks.
 A cop, 25 pounds over weight and wearing a shirt 2 sizes too small is sitting at a card table looking over a clipboard of names.

 “Name?” he asks clearly in a monotone.
 The voice matches a black haired man, dyed, in his mid-fifties, not a smoker but whose breath is somehow worse.
 Instead, the voice belongs to a sandy haired, crew cut man in his forties, with green eyes that look like they are being cracked into a fry pan.

 “Peeshite.”
 He bellows and looks up to match my face with the photo in the folder on a clipboard.

 “Why don’t you have tablets and smartphones to carry that information.
 You still have to use physical files?”

 “There are no files unless there is something physical to put in them.
 Most people still write faster than they type.
 Besides, Sarge lost faith in technology when the Budget Dept. awarded the communications contract to Boost Mobile.”

 “Gotcha.
 You always have to be in the now, not the 30 seconds from now.